TanV060892/Otterz-Co-Pilot/README.md

 # Otterz Co-Pilot
-APIs for Bookeeping and Role Service Based Autorization using FastAPI
+REST APIs for a bookkeeping product using FastAPI and MongoDB, integrating third-party services like Plaid and QuickBooks.
+The APIs included role-based service authorization for secure access control

 # Pre-requisites